Parliamentary.ai

 Overview

-The Criminal Justice and Immigration Act 2008 is a UK law that made significant changes to the criminal justice system, including sentencing, appeals, and policing, and introduced a new immigration status for certain foreign criminals.
+The Criminal Justice and Immigration Act 2008 is a UK Act of Parliament that introduced various changes to the criminal justice system, including new sentencing options, reforms to appeals processes, provisions on anti-social behaviour, and a special immigration status for certain foreign criminals.

 Description